-4.88.
-The implementation or lifting of restrictions on the international trade of food, milk and drinking water should take into account established national criteria for this purpose taking into account the Guideline Levels contained in Ref.
+4.89.4.88.
+The implementation or lifting of restrictions on the international trade of food, milk and drinking water should take into account established national criteria for this purpose taking into account the gGuideline valueLevels contained in Ref.
 [31], while ensuring consistency with GSR Part 7 [2] and GSR Part 3 [3].

-4.89.
-In order to reassure the public of the radiological safety of food, milk and drinking water during the transition phase, the relevant authorities should provide evidence for compliance with applicable national regulations.
-Such evidence should include publishing of monitoring results including information that places the radiological health hazards in perspective and, where appropriate, certification.
+4.90.4.89.
+In order to reassure the public of the radiological safety of food, and milk and drinking water during the transition phase, eertification by the relevant authorities should be ensured provide evidence for compliance with applicable national regulations.
+Such evidence .
+The reassurance of the safety of drinking water should include reporting publishing the available of monitoring results including to the public information that places the radiological health hazards in perspective and, where appropriate, certification.